filipkunc/MeshMaker/README.markdown

 [Modeling chess tower video on C# + C++/CLI](http://www.youtube.com/watch?v=7iddjSQ3Uj8)

+Project is now also on [Google Code](http://code.google.com/p/3d-editor-toolkit) as Subversion repository.
+Another goal is to make code more re-usable for other people to let them write their own editors with some basic framework.

 ### Compiling on Windows

+If you have Visual Studio 2008 Standard, Professional or higher you can use CombinedEditorWindows.sln, thanks to Erwin Coumans.

 Microsoft doesn't allow to mix C# and C++ projects in same solution in free versions of Visual Studio 2008.
 So I can't set project references right.
 To workaround this problem I have two solutions ManagedCpp.sln and OpenGLEditorWindows.sln.
 To keep things more complicated than it needs to be I have this build order: